PoisotLab/ms_betacov_mapping/README.md

 at high risk due to the overlap between human populations and natural opportunities for cross-species transmission of betacoronaviruses.

+![**Overlap between evolutionary potential and ecological opportunity for zoonotic emergence.**
-![Overlap of the percent of each pixel occupied by urbanized structures, representing the degree of settlement, on the spillover risk map (where the risk comes only from wildlife, and ignores multi-hosts chains of transmissions including non-bats hosts).
-Darker pixels correspond to more risk, in that the GMTC-derived risk of @fig:risk is high *and* the pixel is densely occupied by human populations.
-This approach increases the relative risk of several regions in Africa, and highlights the risk in India, southeast China, and the Arabian peninsula where areas of high to moderate risk overlap with areas of denser population.](figures/risk_compounded.png){#fig:compound}
+Overlap of the percent of each pixel occupied by urbanized structures, representing the degree of settlement, on the spillover risk map (where the risk comes only from wildlife, and ignores multi-hosts chains of transmissions including non-bats hosts).
+Darker pixels correspond to more risk, in that the GMTC-derived risk of @fig:risk is high *and* the pixel is densely occupied by human populations.](figures/risk_compounded.png){#fig:compound}

 Reassuringly, these predictions correspond to the geographic origins of the three bat-origin coronaviruses that have recently emerged in human populations.